Master mathematics within the PLC framework

 Reflect upon current mathematics content, routines, and practices and evaluate their quality against research-affirmed criteria.

-Refine and update current mathematics content, routines, and practices for improved student learning on a unit-by-unit basis.
+Refine and update current mathematics content, routines, and practices for improved student learning on a unit-by-unit basis on research-affirmed criteria.

-Act to ensure improvements to content, routines, and practices engage students, empower them to persevere, and motivate them to own their learning.
+Act to ensure mathematics tasks, lesson design, and homework and grading routines engage students, empower them to persevere, and inspire them to own their learning.

 - Examine six team actions and two coaching actions collaborative teams use to ensure every student learns mathematics.